krz2020/MoVAE_Chair/README.md

 > * In case one might want to train their own auxiliary discriminators models instead of using pretrained models by researchers.
 > * See the notebook

+**Utils.ipynb**

+> * Include some utility functions such as creating gifs from trained samples and finding most similar geometries from dataset.
+> * See the notebook